mcappola/ctdprocessing/README.md

 **TO DO:**
 - Create a generic set of PSA scripts that will always work, no matter what the sensor set up is.
 - Create a set of PSA scripts for troubleshooting the soak, the pump, dual sensors, ect.
 - Make the batch utilities accept the batch file as an input.
+DONE for winprocess.bat.
 - Create multiple batchfiles to support different processing schemes.

 ### CTD Batch Processing in CMD